 - Describe the narrative thread that connects the three cards.

-This isn't about reality - so put aside the fact that you might not be able to go from Tel Aviv to Eilat to Haifa all in one day.
+Remember, this isn't about reality – so put aside the fact that you might not be able to go from Tel Aviv to Eilat to Haifa all in one day.
 It’s about process!

 Each player selects seven cards at random.
 Reading their cards, they need to ask other players for specific cards that they think will go with their card.
 For example, if a player is holding the David Ben Gurion card, perhaps he/she asks for the Negev card since the two have an association.
 Upon laying down the pairs, each player needs to explain the way(s) in which the cards are connected.
 This may require the player to extend their imagination a bit.
 If they aren't sure of their card, they can choose from the middle pile of cards, and pose a question/theme/idea/statement that somehow connects the two cards.